pytorch/torchchat/README.md

 The llama-fast repo enables model inference of llama models (and other LLMs) on servers, desktop and mobile devices.
 For a list of devices, see below, under *DEVICES*

+A goal of this repo, and the design of the PT2 components was to offer seamless integration and consistent workflows.
+Both mobile and server/desktop paths start with torch.export() recieving the same model description.
+Similarly, integration into runners for Python (for initial testing) and Python-free environments (for deployment, in runner-posix and runner-mobile, respectively) offer very consistent experiences across backends.

 # Simple and efficient pytorch-native transformer text generation.

 Featuring: